-Depersonalization and disassociation refer to a dreamlike state when a person feels disconnected from their surroundings.
+Depersonalization and dissociation refer to a dreamlike state when a person feels disconnected from their surroundings.
 Things may seem ‘less real’ than they should be.

-These types of sensations vary in severity and can result from a range of conditions, including post-traumatic stress disorder and the use of recreational drugs.
+Sensations of depersonalization and dissociation vary in severity and can result from a range of conditions, including post-traumatic stress disorder and the use of recreational drugs.

 The person may feel as if they are watching themselves from a distance.
 Some take on a different identity.
-The person is able to do a “reality check.”
-They are aware that they their sensations are unusual.
+The person is able to do a “reality check” and is generally aware that their sensations are unusual.

 The exact cause of dissociation is unclear, but it often affects people who have experienced a life-threatening or traumatic event, such as extreme violence, war, a kidnapping, or childhood abuse.

-In these cases, it is a natural reaction to feelings about experiences that the individual cannot control.
-It is a way of detaching from the horror of past experiences.
+In these cases, it is a natural reaction to feelings about experiences that the individual cannot control and is a way of detaching from past experiences that may be difficult to tolerate.

 A number of factors can make a person more likely to experience dissociation and depersonalization.

-Some recreational drugs affect the chemicals in the brain.
-These can trigger feelings of depersonalization.
+Some recreational drugs affect the chemicals in the brain, which could trigger feelings of depersonalization.

-Ketamine: People use this dissociative anesthetic as a recreational drug.
-They take it because they seek an “out-of-body” experience.
+often usethis dissociative anesthetic as a recreational drug.
+Some people may take it because they seek an “out-of-body” experience.

-Alcohol and hallucinogens: These may trigger depersonalization in some people
+- Alcohol and hallucinogens: These could trigger depersonalization in some people.

 Many people who experience depersonalization also have another mental health condition.